awsbpfeiff/Systems-Manager-Labs/README.md

+---
+weight: 1
+title: AWS System Manager
+description: This workshop is intended to provide a 200-300 level hands on experience with core AWS Systems Manager capabilities.
+---

 # AWS Systems Manager Workshop Introduction

 This workshop is intended to provide a 200 level hands on experience with core AWS Systems Manager capabilities.
 Lets start with a brief overview of AWS Systems Manager capabilities: